 - BEFORE EACH USE, inspect the general condition of the tool.
 Check for:

-- loose hardware
+- · loose hardware

 - · misalignment or binding of moving parts

 - · damaged cord/electrical wiring

 - · cracked or broken parts

 - · dull or damaged Saw Chain

 - any other condition that may affect its safe operation.

-- 2. BEFORE FIRST USE AND BEFORE EACH USE THEREAFTER, make sure the Oil Tank is filled with oil (not included).
+- 2. BEFORE FIRST USE AND BEFORE EACH USE THEREAFTER, make sure the Oil Tank is filled with motor oil (not included).
 Refer to Specifications Chart on page 8 for oil type.

-- IF THE SAW CHAIN BECOMES

-LOOSE, adjust the Saw Chain tension as

-described under Guide Bar/Saw Chain

-Installation/Replacement on page 10.

-- 4. PERIODICALLY OR WHEN REPLACING SAW CHAIN, turn the Chain Guide Bar over to distribute the wear on it.
-When doing this, the Bar Support Plate will need to be remounted to the other side of the Guide Bar.
-Replace the Guide Bar when bent, cracked, or when the Saw Chain moves excessively from side to side on the Guide Bar due to wear.
-Refer to Chain Guide Bar Care on page 18.
+- 3. IF THE SAW CHAIN BECOMES LOOSE, adjust the Saw Chain tension as described under Adjusting Saw Chain Tension on page 9. - 4.
+PERIODICALLY OR WHEN REPLACING SAW CHAIN, turn the Chain Guide Bar over to distribute the wear on it.
+Replace the Guide Bar when bent, cracked, or when the Saw Chain moves excessively from side to side on the Guide Bar due to wear. - AFTER USE, wipe the outside surface of the Chain Saw with a clean, dry cloth.

-WARNING!
-TO PREVENT SERIOUS INJURY: Replace the Saw Chain and Guide Bar only with an identical Saw Chain and Guide Bar.

-- AFTER USE, wipe the outside surface of the Chain Saw with a clean, dry cloth.
 If necessary use a mild detergent.
 Do not use solvents.
 Do not immerse this tool in liquid. - 6.
 AWARNING!
 TO PREVENT SERIOUS INJURY: If the supply cord of this power tool is damaged, it must be replaced only by a qualified service technician.